Andrew Robinson is the author of

 some twenty-five books, issued by leading general and academic publishers in both the UK and the USA.
 They have been

 translated into ten European languages, as well as Arabic, Chinese, Japanese

 and Korean.
 Six of them are biographies, of both artists and scientists.
 Several of them have been used as teaching texts in universities.
 They have covered three main areas:

 and the History of Science,

 c.
 Indian History and Culture.

 Recent books include an illustrated history of earthquakes, Earthquake: Nature and Culture (2012), and a biography of Jean-Francois Champollion, Cracking the Egyptian Code (2012).
-His next book, India: A Short History, will be published by Thames & Hudson in March 2014.
+His current book, India: A Short History, was published by Thames & Hudson in March 2014.